jazzlyj/procedures/k8s/README.md

 * When using a Kubernetes service, each pod is assigned an IP address.
 As this address may not be directly knowable, the service provides accessibility, then automatically connects the correct pod, as the example below shows.

-* When a service is created it publishes its own virtual address as either an environment variable to every pod or, if your cluster is using coredns, as a dns entry any pod can attempt to reach.
+* When a service is created it publishes its own virtual address as either an environment variable to every pod or, if the cluster is using coredns, as a dns entry any pod can attempt to reach.

 * Services are not just for pods.
 Services can abstract access to DBs, external hosts, or even other services.
     * In some of these cases you may need an Endpoint object, but for internal communication this is not required.

 ## Deployments and Services are often used in tandem
-Deployments to define the desired state of the application and Services to make sure communication between almost any kind of resource and the rest of the cluster is stable and adaptable.
+Deployments define the desired state of the application.

+Services to make sure communication between almost any kind of resource and the rest of the cluster is stable and adaptable.

 reference:
 https://www.copado.com/devops-hub/blog/kubernetes-deployment-vs-service-managing-your-pods